TeamTIMO/timo-website/README.md

 To rebuild the Website under ./dist, simply call build.sh or perform the steps in the file manually.

+You may also want to change the URLs of the Data and Settings Service.
+You can do this in this File:

+_assets/js/timowebsite.js_

+After the Changes you have to build the new file

 You need the Following CLI-Tools:

 * [yarn](https://www.npmjs.com/package/yarn)